 What impacts can I expect during construction?

-Western Water will keep construction impacts to a minimum; however, the following is likely to occur:
+Construction impacts to a minimum; however, the following is likely to occur:

 We anticipate there will be some impacts to road users, as construction will take place along the Grant Street service road, Maddingley Recreation Reserve car park and Parwan Road rail crossing.
 Traffic management will be in place during this time.